techidaily/site-win11-tips/source/_posts/instant-setup-for-bings-ai-assistance-in-windows-11-search-shortcuts.md

 ## How to Use Bing Chat AI

- Bing Chat was initially released as only a waitlist; it's now available publicly at Bing.com**.** You'll need a Microsoft account and the[latest version of Microsoft Edge](https://www.microsoft.com/en-us/edge/download?form=MA13FJ) to access it.
+ Bing Chat was initially released as only a waitlist; it's now available publicly at Bing.com**.** You'll need a Microsoft account and the [latest version of Microsoft Edge](https://www.microsoft.com/en-us/edge/download?form=MA13FJ) to access it.
 Once you have met these requirements, you can access Bing Chat in three ways.

  The first method is to launch Microsoft Edge and navigate to Bing.com using the search bar.
 Then, click the**Chat** option at the top to open Bing Chat.